 What Kind of Plant is a Tickle Me Plant?

 So, what kind of plant is a tickle me plant exactly?
 It’s a shrubby perennial plant native to tropical regions.
 The plant can be grown outdoors as an annual, but it is more commonly grown indoors for its unusual growing characteristics.
 When touched, its fern-like leaves close up and droop as if being tickled.
 Mimosa plants will also close their leaves at night.
-This unique sensitivity and ability to move has fascinated people since early times, and kids are especially fond of the plant.
+This unique sensitivity and ability to move have fascinated people since early times, and kids are especially fond of the plant.

 Not only are they fascinating, but attractive too.
 Tickle me houseplants have prickly stems and, in summer, produce fluffy pink, ball-shaped flowers.
 Since the plants are commonly grown around children, the thorns can easily be removed with a nail clipper to prevent any possible injury, though rare.

 How to Make a Tickle Me Plant Grow

 Outdoors, these plants prefer full sun and fertile, well-drained soil.
-Indoor tickle me plants should be placed in a bright or partially sunny location of the home.
+Indoor tickle me plants should be placed in a bright or partially sunny location in the home.
 While potted plants can be purchased, they’re actually just as easy (and more fun) to grow from seed.

 How to make a tickle me plant grow from seed isn’t difficult at all.
 The most important thing to keep in mind is the soaking of the seeds in hot water overnight prior to planting them.
 This will simply help them to germinate quicker.
 Gently plant the seeds about 1/8 of an inch (0.5 cm.) deep in potting soil.
 Gently water or mist the soil and keep it moist but not overly wet.
 It also helps to cover the top of the pot with clear plastic until it sprouts, though it’s not required.